Teradata/jupyter-demos/README.md

 [Python Version](./UseCases/Health_Insurance/Health_Insurance_Costs_Python.ipynb)

 #### Cancer Prediction using Teradata and the SageMaker API
-Use the Vantage SageMaker API feature to connect to an Amazon Endpoint to orchestrate Extreme Gradient XG Boost model training and score the model in SageMaker.
+Use the Teradata SageMaker API feature to connect to an Amazon Endpoint to orchestrate Extreme Gradient XG Boost model training and score the model in SageMaker.
 Deploy the solution's ML model.<br>
 [Python Version](./UseCases/CancerPrediction_TDApiClient/CancerPrediction_tdapiClient_Sagemaker.ipynb)

 #### Combining Structured and Unstructured Data for Predictive Modeling